In this article, we go over the Advanced Features of the new Gen 3 OptiSigns Pro Player.

 Advanced Settings

-On the Advanced Settings screen, you can perform various functions such as enabling/disabling Network Proxy, NTP, the On-screen Keyboard, SSH, and configuring a Static IP for either WLAN or Ethernet.
+On the Advanced Settings screen, you can perform various functions such as enabling/disabling Network Proxy, NTP, the On-screen Keyboard, SSH, configuring a Static IP for either WLAN or Ethernet, and enabling 802.1x Ethernet.
 Selecting any of these options will enable further options in the window:

 - Certificate File - Allows you to install a root certificate for displaying an internal website.
 The certificate will need to be present locally on the device in order for it to be installed.